-12 Real-Mom Holiday Travel Tips
+12 Christmas Travel Tips From Real Moms

 Timing Is Everything

 4. Increasinlgy, airports are adding play areas.
-Any opportunity to get energy out will help your kids to behave and even sleep on the plane.
+Any opportunity to get energy out will help mobile kids to behave and even sleep on the plane.
 Some play areas are better than others and they can be out of the way.

 5. In the car, where parents are less able to entertain and tend to little kids, driving during naptimes or in the evening around bedtime can make the trip much smoother.
 And both parents can sit in the front seat, which is usually more helpful to the driver.

 6. Parents excel at list-making and it’s essential during holiday travel, when you don’t just need the clothes but winter gear, gifts and maybe your contribution to the big meal.